 It ought not be allowed to happen in such a beautiful place, Arkadij Babtjenko exasperates in his testimony from Chechnya, One soldier’s war in Chechnya (2007).
 When the sun is shining most wonderfully above the apricot trees, the bodies of dead comrades return from the front in tinfoil bags.

-Those who order and execute the killing are, almost without exception, men.
-Thus, a person included in the category may specifically be called upon to respond the question.
+Those who order and execute the killing are almost without exception men.
+Thus, a person included in the category may specifically be called upon to respond to the question.
 A writer belonging to the category may be offered special opportunity to give an answer.

 The recently deceased author Norman Mailer left behind a reputation as a male chauvinist and criticizer of women’s liberation.
 Nevertheless, Mailer may be read as a satiric agitator of stereotyped masculinity, a writer revealing the cult of conventional male culture.

 The novel Why are We in Vietnam? from 1967, in Swedish 1969, was perceived as an allegory of the US war against Vietnam.
-However, the story not only offers an image of the war on the other side of the globe, it also comments upon an historical and current reality and gives an answer to questions about the origin of violence.
+However, not only does the story offer an image of the war on the other side of the globe, it also comments upon an historical and current reality, and gives an answer to questions about the origin of violence.